Campaign of the Month: August 2010

-The Ruins of Slaughterguarde (pictured above)
+The Ruins of Slaughterguarde (pictured right)

 800 years ago, a Demon Prince named Mu Tahn-Laa succeeding in transposing his small portion of the Abyss onto the world of Melekar.
 These ruins are small pockets of his fortress that survived his realm’s expulsion.
 It seems they were not kept vacant forever…